jessepav/lacygoill-wiki-backup/c/c.md

 ## How to declare several variables of the same type?

-Combine their declarations on a single line:
+Combine their declarations on a single line, and separate their names with commas:

     int height, length, width, volume;
     float profit, loss;